US economy shrank at 4.8% rate last quarter as virus struck

 The Aksarben Cinema in Omaha, Neb., displays a fictional "Once Upon a Time in Quarantine" title Tuesday, April 28, 2020, as it is closed due to COVID-19 social-distancing regulations.
 (AP Photo/Nati Harnik)

-The Commerce Department says the gross domestic product, the total output of goods and services, posted a quarterly drop for the first time in six years.
+The Commerce Department estimated Wednesday that the gross domestic product, the total output of goods and services, posted a quarterly drop for the first time in six years.
 And it was the sharpest fall since the economy shrank at an 8.4% annual rate in the fourth quarter of 2008 in the depths of the Great Recession.

-Forecasters say the drop in the January-March quarter will be only a precursor of a far grimmer GDP report to come on the current April-June period, with business shutdowns and layoffs striking with devastating force.
-The Congressional Budget Office has estimated that GDP will plunge this quarter at a 40% annual rate.
+The drop in the January-March quarter will be only a precursor of a far grimmer GDP report to come on the current April-June period, with business shutdowns and layoffs striking with devastating force.
+With much of the economy paralyzed, the Congressional Budget Office has estimated that GDP will plunge this quarter at a 40% annual rate.

 That would be, by a breathtaking margin, the bleakest quarter since such records were first compiled in 1947.
 It would be four times the size of the worst quarterly contraction on record set in 1958.